andrewdavidsmith/transferase/README.md

-# mxe
+# xfrase
-Methylome transfer engine
+The transferase system for querying methylomes in methbase.

-There are several commands within `mxe` and the best way to start is to understand the `dnmtools roi` command, as the information functionality provided by `mxe` is the same.
+The transferase system has the alias `xferase` which is quicker to type.
+There are several commands within `xfrase` and the best way to start is to understand the `dnmtools roi` command, as the information functionality provided by `xfrase` is the same.
 If you need to learn about `dnmtools roi` you can find the docs [here](https://dnmtools.readthedocs.io/en/latest/roi/)